We ship to the EU, Northern Ireland and Norway

 Details

-Make a mixture of compost and approx 10% sand, to give a little drainage.
+Use a good quality seed starting mix (John Innes or similar) or make a mixture of compost, a little vermiculite and a little sand to give drainage.
 Sieve the compost into pots or cell packs and press it down lightly.
 Add a little more compost if necessary.
-Make a small indentation with your finger and pop the seeds into it.
-Cover lightly with more sieved soil.
+Make a small indentation with your finger and pop one seed into each indentation.

 Cultivation: